Dr Jessie Chung’s ‘Moonlight’ stage play shines

 Besides the stage play, a Chinese Orchestral concert was also performed at Kenyalang Theater on June 12th by Dr Chung and her performing entourage.

-Before performing in Kuching, Dr Chung and her performing entourage had performed the stage play four times at the Symphony Theatre, Kuala Lumpur and will be continuing with their performances to raise funds for cancer funds nationwide in Penang, Johor Bahru, Perak, Sabah, Melaka, Kuala Lumpur and also in Singapore.
+Before performing in Kuching, Dr Chung and her performing entourage performed the stage play four times at the Symphony Theatre, Kuala Lumpur and will be continuing with their performances to raise funds for cancer funds nationwide in Penang, Johor Bahru, Perak, Sabah, Melaka, Kuala Lumpur and also in Singapore.